 Part 3.
 Comparison of graphene and lithium batteries

-Several key factors come into play when comparing graphene and lithium batteries.
-Let’s examine these factors to gain a comprehensive understanding of their relative strengths and weaknesses.
+Several key factors come into play when comparing graphene battery vs lithium battery.
+The table below provides a clear comparison of their performance metrics:

 Part 4.
 Conclusion